Zookal/dataengineer_test/ANSWERS.md

     For example if we have an event data that arrives at 10:15, and all other events related to it came only after 1 hour (at 11:15).
 If we defined a watermark of say 2 hours, our pipeline will still consider those events that are not older than 9:15.
-It means, data between 9:15 and 11:15 are considered as micro-batches, thus, 10:15's events will be considered as on time.
+It means, data between 9:15 and 11:15 are considered as one micro-batch, thus, 10:15's events will be considered as on time.

 ### Dockerize Implementation
 * The project uses docker to containerize airflow and our databases, please check README.md file for more info